-In Chinese Medicine it is believed that perimenopausal women suffer from an increase of heat in the body.
-This in turn causes the bodily fluids to dry and causes the following symptoms; dry skin, headaches, hot flushes, night sweats, palpitations or insomnia.
+In Chinese Medicine, it is believed that perimenopausal women suffer from increased heat in the body.
+This in turn causes the bodily fluids to dry and causes the following symptoms: dry skin, headaches, hot flashes, night sweats, palpitations or insomnia.
 Acupuncture works best combined with Chinese herbal medicine to treat heat signs and symptoms and increase body fluids to regulate body temperature.
 By regulating body fluids (blood), hormones are also balanced which can provide relief of breast tenderness, mood swings, anxiety and PMS.

 How can dietary factors help?

 In Chinese Medicine, the symptoms of menopause are related to a deficiency of yin fluids, especially those yin fluids that calm and relax the liver.